Global CT scanner Market Growth, Share, Size, Trends and Forecast (2025 - 2031)

 Europe: Rising Disease Burden and Aging Population

 The European CT market has seen stable expansion due to the high prevalence of chronic illnesses and a steadily aging population.
-In 2022, Europe reported 4,471,422 new cancer cases, resulting in 1,986,093 deaths, according to the Global Cancer Observatory.
+In 2022, Europe reported 4,471,422 new cancer cases, resulting in 1,986,093 deaths.
 Countries such as the UK, Germany, and France are investing in advanced CT technologies like multi-detector CT (MDCT) and cone-beam CT (CBCT) to meet rising healthcare demands.

 In the UK, market growth is fueled by investments in healthcare infrastructure and the widespread adoption of next-generation CT systems.
 Advanced CT technologies are enabling faster scans and improved diagnostics across the region.
 Germany’s CT market is growing due to a rapidly aging population—18.6 million people aged 65+ as of 2022—and rising chronic disease prevalence.
 Supported by a skilled medical workforce and strong healthcare spending, the country continues to be a key player in Europe’s diagnostic imaging landscape.
 In France, consistent demand for high-end imaging technologies is sustained by ongoing healthcare reforms and growing clinical applications of CT imaging.
 The country’s robust healthcare infrastructure supports widespread adoption of CT systems.